NassimF/Dataset_manager/README.md

 # Dataset_manager
-A dataset manager for a fictional online tic-tac-toe game
+A database manager for a fictional online tic-tac-toe game.

+## Description:

+- The UI was developed in Java

+- The SQL part was developed in MySQL

+- This program can add or remove players, game sessions and show leader boards

+** Any comments or suggestions will be appreciated!